This sidebar has been incorporated to facilitate the use of some smart phones and tablets with limited Menu cap-abilities.

 North West Venturers’ Yacht Club

-Anglesey is round – which means that there is always somewhere to go which is either in the wind (for an exhilarating sail) or out of the wind (for a quiet night).
+Anglesey is round – which means that there is always somewhere to go either in the wind (for an exhilarating sail) or out of the wind (for a quiet night).
 With sufficient breeze, getting from one to the other can lead to some character forming experiences.

 For visitors from the south, Anglesey starts some 20 miles down the Lleyn peninsula at Porth Dinllaen (aka PY), because sailing Anglesey is all about planning the tides, and in the prevailing SW winds, PY is a great place to wait for both wind and tide.

 For those coming from Ireland (Dublin Bay area) the most daunting element in the approach is probably the speed at which fast ferries approach and the nerves of steel needed to accept that you must rely on them to go around you.
-An approach during the ebb tide can mean an uncomfortable time in the overfalls of Holyhead Deep, whilst an approach on the flood enables a close up of the rip tides of South Stack.
+An approach during the ebb tide can mean an uncomfortable time in the overfalls of Holyhead Deep, whilst an approach on the flood ensures a close up of the rip tides of South Stack.

 Finally, there is the approach to Holyhead from the direction of the Isle of Man.
 This requires careful pilotage around the Skerries with ITS extensive range of overfalls and rip tides.
 It is probably easier to let down on Amlwch harbour to the East or to round Lynas Point and head for Moelfre and beyond.